By Steven Gamboa and Pavan Rajput

 Late Filing Penalties

-Failure to file 1099-NECs by January 31st and 1099-MISCs by March 1st can lead to penalties ranging from $50 to $280 per form.
-The following penalties apply can be imposed for failure to file by the corresponding deadline:
+Failure to timely file Forms 1099 can result in penalties ranging from $60 to $630 per form.
+The following penalties can be imposed for failure to file by the corresponding deadline:

 Form 1096 Overview